A highly selective and potent non-peptide δ-opioid agonist, 2000-fold selective over μ-opioid receptors.

 Scherrer et al (2006) Knockin mice expressing fluorescent delta-opioid receptors uncover G protein-coupled receptor dynamics in vivo.
 Proc Natl Acad Sci U S A 103 9691 PMID: 16766653

 Do you know of a great paper that uses SNC 80 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SNC 80